gw-cs2312/gw-cs2312.github.io/examples/sample.md

 ### Course Staff

 The class has two Graduate Teaching Assistants (GTAs) who will be responsible for teaching the labs, holding office hours, and can assist with grading.
 There are also three Learning Assistants (LAs) who can help (but not lead) labs and hold office hours.
-Full details about how LAs can be used is in the attached document (note that this class has no undergraduate UTAs assigned, only GTAs).

 **Graduate Teaching Assistants:**
 - **Shejal Shankar**